mpab/ultiplan/tracker.md

 - feature: scripts - run multiple api/ui combinations using a range of dynamically allocated urls/ports

 ### done: ultiplan
+- 2022-07-17: task schema: refactor named fields to k,v tag model
+- 2022-07-17: create a basic web ui for managing tasks
+- 2022-07-17: create an api for the web ui
+- 2022-07-17: implement a find command
 - 2022-07-14: create an api for the web ui
 - 2022-07-14: ui: automatically set focus when adding a tag - also may need to scroll when doing so
     - best example: https://www.cluemediator.com/set-focus-on-the-dynamic-input-field-in-react